scipy-conference/scipy_proceedings/papers/neelima_pulagam/paper.rst

 Because of their general nature, graph neural networks are applicable to three different tasks: node level tasks, link level tasks and graph level tasks.
 The most applicable task for our problem context is graph level because we attempt to perform classification of graph structures, where each whole graph is assigned a label.

-For the context of our problem we utilize graph convolution operations defined by graph convolutional networks in :cite:`Kipf_2016` and a GCS layer operations used to build graph neural networks with convolutional auto-regressive moving average ARMA filters :cite:`Bianchi_2021`.
+For the context of our problem we utilize graph convolution operations defined by graph convolutional networks in :cite:`Kipf_2016` and a GCS layer operations used to build graph neural networks with convolutional auto-regressive moving average filters also known as ARMA filters :cite:`Bianchi_2021`.

 Data
 ----